Predictive Churn with the Set of Good Models: Empirical Results

 \subsection{Results}

 \paragraph{Predictive Multiplicity vs Predictive Churn.} We investigate whether the severity of predictive churn between Model $A$ and Model $B$ is captured by predictive multiplicity analysis on only Model $A$.
 Findings for the Standard DNN and UA-DNN are shown in Table~\ref{tab:main_results}.
-Notably, we see that model performance, as measured by accuracy, is largely uniform across the table: neither model specification (DNN vs UA-DNN) nor random seed/data perturbations (columns) seem to affect overall predictive performance.
-Thus, under standard criteria for evaluating ML models, differences in prediction across these models could be considered to be ``arbitrary'', with the corresponding implications for fairness discussed above.
+Notably, we see that model performance, as measured by AUC, is mostly uniform across the table: random seed/data perturbations (columns) do not seem to affect overall predictive performance, whereas AUC of the UA-DNN is less than or equal to that of DNN.

-We highlight several notable patterns.
-First, although they are measured on similar scales, predictive multiplicity as measured via ambiguity tends to be larger than predictive churn.
+We highlight several patterns.
+First, although they are measured on similar scales, predictive multiplicity (ambiguity) tends to be larger than predictive churn.
 Thus, in the settings that we study, predictions appear to be broadly more sensitive to model perturbations than to data updates.
 But only by a small amount.
-In terms of gauging the severity of potential predictive arbitrariness, analyzing ambiguity may help to anticipate predictive churn.

-Second, within model specifications (DNN or UA-DNN), predictive multiplicity and predictive churn measurements generally align.
-Specifically, when a model exhibits high predictive multiplicity on one dataset relative to others, it also exhibits high predictive churn (across both churn regimes) relative to other datasets.
+Second, within model specifications (DNN or UA-DNN), predictive multiplicity and predictive churn measurements generally align, i.e., high predictive multiplicity corresponds to high predictive churn (across both churn regimes) relative to other datasets.
 Thus, for a given model, it is possible that the same properties of the dataset drive predictive multiplicity and predictive churn.

-However, interestingly, between the DNN and UA-DNN specifications, we see that different datasets exhibit high prediction instability.
-For example, while DNN exhibits high(er) predictive multiplicity on $\textds{Credit}$, the UA-DNN exhibits higher predictive multiplicity on $\textds{HMDA}$ but relatively lower on $\textds{Credit}$.
-This highlights that arbitrariness in predictions is driven by an interaction between the dataset and the model specification, not by the data itself; echoing predictive arbitrariness studies from algorithmic fairness~\cite{cooper2023prediction}.
-Importantly, this also highlights that a particular model specification may not be a general solution for mitigating arbitrariness across all settings.
+However, interestingly, between the DNN and UA-DNN, we see that different datasets exhibit high prediction inconsistencies.
+For example, while DNN exhibits high(er) predictive multiplicity on $\textds{Credit}$, the UA-DNN exhibits higher ambiguity on $\textds{HMDA}$ but relatively lower on $\textds{Credit}$.
+This highlights that prediction inconsistency is driven by an interaction between the dataset and the model specification, not by the data itself, echoing predictive arbitrariness studies from algorithmic fairness~\cite{cooper2023prediction}.
+This also highlights that a particular model spec may not be a general solution for mitigation.